digitalheir/rechtspraak-js/README.md

 * [ECLI:NL:RBOVE:2014:2747](http://data.rechtspraak.nl/uitspraken/content?id=ECLI:NL:RBOVE:2014:2747)

 * Property-specific issues:
-* * dcterms:references prefixes the resourceIdentifier attribute with the namespace of the corpus that the referent is in.
+  * `dcterms:references` prefixes the resourceIdentifier attribute with the namespace of the corpus that the referent is in.
 This is not properly formed RDF.
-* * dcterms:subject: when a judgment is about multiple fields, a resource identifier is given that contains both subjects concatenated.
+  * `dcterms:subject`: when a judgment is about multiple fields, a resource identifier is given that contains both subjects concatenated.
 An example is http://psi.rechtspraak.nl/rechtsgebied#bestuursrecht_socialezekerheidsrecht.
 It makes more sense to have one URI for 'bestuursrecht' and one URI for 'socialezekerheidsrecht'.
-* * psi:zaaknummer doesn't seem to split lists of identifiers correctly.
+  * `psi:zaaknummer` doesn't seem to split lists of identifiers correctly.
 A string like 97/8236 TW, 97/8241 TW is probably two case numbers, not one.
 * The XML defines a prefix that refers to the relative URI `bwb-dl`.
 Prefixing to relative URIs is a practice that has been deprecated by W3C.

 ## License